HikwaMehluli/flags-of-africa/README.md

 ## ✨ Features & Tech Stack

 -   🎮 **Interactive Gameplay:** A classic memory game with a modern twist.
+3 difficulty levels.
+Top 10 Scores.
 -   🌐 **HTML5 & CSS3:** No bloated ~~CSS Frameworks~~ this is purely custom built with the latest web standards for a smooth and responsive experience.
 -   💻 **JavaScript:** Powers the game's logic and interactivity.
 -   🗂️ **JSON:** Manages the flag and country data for easy updates.